N1xUser/OpenAI-HTML-Client/README.md

 *   **Code Block Detection:** It tries to find and highlight code blocks, but this might not always work as expected, especially with nested or oddly formatted code.
 *   **LaTeX Rendering:** Support for math equations is experimental and may not render all expressions correctly.

-These features are included as-is.
-Improvements may be made in the future.

 ## Example of UI Usage